sifzerda/reacteroids/README.md

 - [ ] optimize weapons and effects and enemies before adding anything new
 - [ ] if needed, comment out enemySystem in GameLoop to make enemies disabled (visible but can't hurt you)

+- [ ] optimize bulletrenderer especially multiple needsUpdate lines

+- [ ] ship has health bar

+- [ ] enemies are bosses which happen in boss stages with damage bars, and asteroids are cleared